ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 ::::::::: Exercise

-In this exercise we will now analyze the three systems and compare and contrast them together.
+In this exercise we will now analyze the three systems and compare and contrast them to each other.

 1) Our goal is now to study the relationship between the frequency and the number of segments of the wave.
 Make sure your tables for Systems 1, 2 and 3 are completely filled out.